The Pillage of Rome (The Play)

 JOVIUS.

-Alaric, how I regret that we meet again, under these unusual circumstances.
+Alaric, how I regret that we meet again under such unfortunate circumstances.

 ALARIC.

-We once fought under the same banner of the Roman Empire, but that empire hath now turned its back on me and disposed of me, like a wild dog unwanted by his loving master.
+We once fought beneath the same banner of the Roman Empire, yet that empire hath now turned its back on me and cast me aside like a hound rejected by its once-loving master.

 JOVIUS.

-Thou knowest the reason, why I have come to speak to thee in person.
+Thou knowest full well the reason I have come to speak with thee in person.

 ALARIC.